musabhawai/Loan_Default_Prediction_using_Artificial_Neural_Network_ANN/README.md

-# 📌 Project: Loan Default Prediction using Artificial Neural Network (ANN)
+# 📌 Loan Default Prediction using Artificial Neural Network (ANN)

 ## 📂 Dataset
 The dataset used in this project is available on Kaggle: